 Growing up in the suburbs of New Orleans, my Dad captained a shrimp boat while my sister and I helped my Mom clean bars on the weekends.
 My parents moved us to Stockbridge, Georgia in 1985 for three reasons: to take care of my great-grandmother suffering from Alzheimer’s, for better economic opportunities for my Dad, and for strong, safe schools for us children.
 My Mom’s example of service for a loved one continues to resonate throughout my life.
 Only later when reflecting on my desire to serve my community as Representative for House District 119 did I realize that those three principles of service, economic opportunity, and education motivate me to this day.

 I have spent my career working in the technology sector.
 I graduated from UGA with a degree in Computer Science, and for the past ten years I have been an entrepreneur, launching tech startups, managing teams and writing software for companies of all sizes from startups to Fortune 50 companies.

-Currently I’m a Principal Software Engineer at Stitch Fix where I remotely manage a team of software developers.
+Currently I’m a VP of Engineering at Softgiving where I remotely manage a team of software developers.

 In starting new companies I’ve learned the importance of small business to our economy, and I’ve also learned that technology skills are critical to individual success.
 In 2014 I joined the board of directors of Four Athens, a nonprofit that runs software coding classes for both adults and students in local schools.
 Since that time we have placed classes in 13 schools in Athens-Clarke and Oconee Counties, helping to ensure that the next generation will have the skills to compete in the new economy.